Accenture/mercury/README.md

-# Mercury - rapid software development for microservices
+# Mercury

+Reference implementation for event driven microservices using three levels of digital decoupling

 ## Welcome to the Mercury project